microsoft/finops-toolkit/src/templates/README.md

      3. Sort the root elements in this order: targetScope, parameters, variables, resources and modules references, outputs.
      4. Every parameter should have a `@description` or `@metadata` decorator first.
      5. Place a blank line between each parameter.
-   - `azuredeploy.parameters.us.json` – Only required if parameters are specific to Azure Gov.
+   - `azuredeploy.parameters.us.json` â€“ Only required if parameters are specific to Azure Gov.
    - `createUiDefinition.json`
      - [CreateUiDef docs](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/create-uidefinition-overview)
      - [Test in portal](https://portal.azure.com/?feature.customPortal=false&#blade/Microsoft_Azure_CreateUIDef/SandboxBlade)